YZY010418/CPSea/Model_Generation_and_Evaluation/Intro.md

 **Then, process data**

 ```
-python experiments/process_receptor.py --pdb_dir {path_to_data}/receptors --write_dir data/receptor_data --receptor_info_path {path_to_data}/epitopes.json
+python {path_to_diffpepbuilder}/experiments/process_receptor.py --pdb_dir {path_to_data}/receptors --write_dir {path_to_diffpepbuilder}/data/receptor_data --receptor_info_path {path_to_data}/epitopes.json
 ```

-This will generate .pkl files in the --write_dir.
+This will generate .pkl files for each target.

-**Next**, we can do inference to generate "pseudo" cyclic peptides (Because we have not modified the model to generate cyclic peptides directly, the outputs of these re-trained models are actually linear peptides with their terminals close to each other)
+**Next**, we can do inference to generate *pseudo* cyclic peptides (Because we have not modified the model to generate cyclic peptides directly, the outputs of these re-trained models are actually linear peptides with their terminals close to each other)

 In our manuscript, we let models generate peptides with the same length as in initial complexes.
 To do this more easily, we modified the run_inference.py by adding a hard-coded path to a csv file that contains desired length for each target, which is in line 288 in `run_inference_new.py`.

 After adding the csv file path, you can run:

 ```
+export BASE_PATH={path_to_diffpepbuilder}
 torchrun --nproc-per-node=1 experiments/run_inference_new.py data.val_csv_path=data/receptor_data/metadata_test.csv
 ```